openstack/os-vif/doc/source/vif_types.rst

 VIFPortProfileFPOpenVSwitch
 ---------------------------

-This profile provides the metadata required to associate a fast path vhost-user VIF with an Open vSwitch port.
+This profile provides the metadata required to associate a fast path :term:`vhost-user` VIF with an :term:`Open vSwitch` port.

 VIFPortProfileFPBridge
 ----------------------

-This profile provides the metadata required to associate a fast path vhost-user VIF with a Linux bridge port.
+This profile provides the metadata required to associate a fast path vhost-user VIF with a :term:`Linux bridge` port.

 VIFPortProfileFPTap
 -------------------